p-v-o-s/daisy/README.md

 - I2C SCL (A5) to OLED SCL.
 - I2C SDA (A4) to OLED SDA.
 - digital 4 to OLED RST.
+- these pins are marked on the remote-display board.
+Proper relevant patching must be done on the logger, to match.

 # ref